ADITYA-BHATTACHARYA-DEV/eSim-Tool-Manager/README.md

 # 🚀 Automated Tool Manager

 ## 📌 Overview

-The **Automated Tool Manager** is a **command-line interface (CLI) tool** designed to **automate the installation, updating, and management** of essential development tools on **Linux-based systems**.
+The **Automated Tool Manager** is a powerful command-line interface (CLI) application designed to automate the **installation, updating, and management** of essential development tools on **Linux-based systems**.

+ Developers often require tools like **GCC, CMake, Python, Git, Vim, and Make** for setting up their development environment.
+Instead of manually installing and updating each tool separately, this CLI automates the process, ensuring that all necessary dependencies are correctly handled and installed efficiently.

+ By using this tool, users can **quickly install, update, or list development tools** with simple and easy-to-remember commands.
+The tool leverages **Python's Click module** for a user-friendly command-line experience and **Rich module** for improved text formatting and table display.

-This tool is particularly useful for developers and researchers working with **[eSim](https://esim.fossee.in/)**—an open-source **EDA (Electronic Design Automation) tool** for circuit design, simulation, analysis, and PCB design. eSim seamlessly integrates multiple external tools and libraries, such as **Ngspice, KiCad, OpenModelica, and Scilab**, to offer a complete simulation and design environment.
+This tool is particularly useful for developers and researchers working with **[eSim](https://esim.fossee.in/)**-an open-source **EDA (Electronic Design Automation) tool** for circuit design, simulation, analysis, and PCB design. eSim seamlessly integrates multiple external tools and libraries, such as **Ngspice, KiCad, OpenModelica, and Scilab**, to offer a complete simulation and design environment.
 However, **managing these dependencies manually** can be **time-consuming and complex**, requiring frequent updates, compatibility checks, and user-specific configurations.

 ### 🔹 **Why Automated Tool Management?**
 Manually installing and maintaining external tools for **eSim** (or any development environment) can introduce several challenges: